Corporate

 Restructuring & Insolvency

-Phil acts and advises on all aspects of insolvency law and related fields.
+Philip acts and advises on all aspects of insolvency law and related fields.
 He has acted and advised on a wide range of issues arising in connection with debt restructurings, liquidations, administrations, and director disqualification.

 Examples of recent work in this area, whether individually or as part of a team, include:

-• Advising the liquidators of an offshore company in relation to issues of set-off and the rule in Cherry v Boultbee;
+Advising the liquidators of an offshore company in relation to issues of set-off and the rule in Cherry v Boultbee.

-• Acting for a former director of a company accused of breach of fiduciary duty and the alleged receipt of a voidable preference;
+Acting for a former director of a company accused of breach of fiduciary duty and the alleged receipt of a voidable preference.

-Phil has extensive experience in the procedural applications surrounding administrations, including:
+Philip has extensive experience in the procedural applications surrounding administrations, including:

 • Applications for permission to make a distribution to unsecured creditors under paragraph 65(3) of Schedule B1 to the Insolvency Act 1986;